9 Tips for Personal Selling that Guarantee Success in 2023

 - When you have a small number of very high-value clients

-There are exceptions to every rule, but these are the main reasons you want to opt for personal selling instead of other tactics.
+There are exceptions to every rule, but these are the main reasons you want to opt for a personal selling strategy instead of other tactics.

 Qualifying prospects is a vital part of personal selling.
 You can’t engage with every single lead and hope for the best.
-The best strategy is to carefully select prospects such as those on your existing email list, with the biggest potential of turning into clients.
+The best strategy is to carefully select prospects such as those on your existing email list, with the most significant potential of turning into clients.

 To do that, you’d have to optimize the entire process of qualifying leads: